top of page

 UTILIZATION

-When fuel is burned in a car, a toxic brew of chemicals exit tail pipes (benzene, sulfur dioxide, formaldehyde).
+When fuel is burned in a car toxic brew of chemicals leave the tail pipe.

 A similar chemical cocktail comes out of jet airplane engines.